VisualSearch-GmbH/VisRecommendSimilarProducts5/README.md

 # Shopware5 - Recommend Similar Products

 ## Highlights
-* 1 month free testing with free support
+* 10 days free testing with free support
 * Increased conversion rate for the webshop
 * Does not need user privacy data
 * No labour costs with the maintenance of recommendations